TestardR/Gatsby-GraphQL-Blog_App/src/pages/2-post-two/index.md

 ### How can you be attacked ?

-According to OWASP (2017), even though SAST and DAST tools wan detect the absence of access control, they cannot verify if it is functional when present.
+According to OWASP (2017), even though SAST and DAST tools can detect the absence of access control, they cannot verify if it is functional when present.
 Access control is primarily detectable using manual means.
 However, it is possibly discoverable through automation for the absence of such in certain frameworks.

 ### Through which weaknesses ?